 Better health and a variety of better living conditions are reflected in the responses.

-As seen in the following graph, the recipients are highly satisfied with what MilCasas has given them.
-The vast majority offer no suggestions to improvement, indicating their satisfaction.
+As seen in the following graph, the recipients are delighted with what MilCasas has given them.
+The vast majority offer no suggestions for improvement, indicating their satisfaction.

 Copyright ©2022 – Fundación Centro de Sueños – All Rights Reserved